Rammsauer/greenwashing/README.md

     someone says "stop" or goes limp, the fight is over.
 Fourth rule is -- only two guys to a fight.
-Fifth
+Fifth rule -- one fight at a time.
+Sixth
 </pre>